dojo/labs/README.md

 The goal of the features from `@dojo/labs` is to be promoted into the main Dojo framework....!

+**Not intended for use in production applications.
+The feature APIs may break from release to release and even disappear.
+Please be aware**

 ## Rules of Engagement

 `@dojo/labs` is designed to be a playground to test out and provide early access to upcoming features/ideas from Dojo core team and the community.
 However there are still standards and rules that will need to met.